 - Workspace can be created using Azure notebook as well using following step:

-Sometimes, it shows error as azureml.core does not exist.
-In that case, install the package using command:
+Sometimes, it shows an error as azureml.core does not exist.
+In that case, install the package using the command:

 !pip install azureml-core

 - After creating workspace in Azure notebook, create config file so that this workspace can be used in multiple environment.

 - Now train the machine learning model on Azure network and save the model using joblib package in the form of ‘pickle’ file.